 At first, I think the reason that Cunningham used monkeys to be as an example is to make the connection between two closely species.
 As the monkeys, they use their smiles to show that they are passive and not going to harm anyone around them; this detail makes us think about women use the smiles just like monkeys by a biological trait to show that they are non-threatening.
 The act of smiling is seen as non-threatening because of how it has been perceived by other people.
 This facial expression of smiling has actually gone through an evolutionary history much like any living species, following the rules of survival of the fittest.
 It has been seen as a happy expression, used when someone laughs or hears good news.
 Because of this, it is popularly seen as the stereotypical expression of happiness.

-Something so simple as a smile is way more complex than what actually meets the eye.
-In America’s culture we view smiling as a positive or friendly feeling, but in many other cultures it is actually the opposite.
+Something so simple as a smile is much more complex than what meets the eye.
+In America’s culture we view smiling as a positive friendly feeling, but in many other cultures it’s actually the opposite.
 We view smiling as a form of respect and use it as a tool to help us either build or to repair relationships.
 One example of a “non-smiling” culture is Japan.
-In Japanese culture, they place extreme value on humility and so they tend to suppress their emotions.
-This is one of there ways that they use to help build relationships with people.
+Japanese culture values humility and so they tend to suppress their emotions in order to help build relationships with people.
 Another “non-smiling” country is Russia.
 In Russia, smiling is reserved for close friends and so smiling at strangers is viewed as being insincere.
-(No wonder why we had so many communication issues in the cold war.)
-Therefore, the question at hand is why is smiling
+Therefore, the question at hand is why is smiling something that is so important in our culture?
+According to Mrs. Cunningham (par.
+12) “Women are expected to smile no matter where they line up on the social, cultural, or economic

 Neal & Chartrand (2011) supported the claims of Niedenthal (2207) by exploring how dampening and amplifying facial feedback signals affect perceptions of others’ emotions.
 They found participants with botox injections, who could not properly mimic facial expression, found it more difficult to perceive others’ emotions than participants who received a cosmetic procedure that did